 Boaters can access the geyser basin via the small bay in the northwest end of the lake where there is a landing area and a trail to the basin.
 Look for a large orange marker identifying the landing area.
 Do not leave food items unattended in your boat.
-A bear resistant food storage box is located at the landing area for you to store any food and odorous items while you visit the geyser basin.
+A food storage box is located at the landing area for you to store any food and odorous items while you visit the geyser basin.
 A trail leads from the landing area into the geyser basin.
-Foot travel in thermal areas must be confined to designated trails; off trail travel is prohibited.
+For your safety, please stay on the trail while visiting the geyser basin.